-Fishing kayaks are similar to recreational kayaks, but are specially built for use as stable fishing platforms.
-They are the widest kayaks available, and are meant to stay steady when a fisherman stands up to cast off.
+Fishing kayaks are similar to recreational kayaks but are specially built for use as stable fishing platforms.
+They are the widest kayaks available and are meant to stay steady when a fisherman stands up to cast off.

 These kayaks are typically 10 -16 feet long, and between 30 – 42 inches wide.
 The design favors maximum stability and weight capacity over speed and maneuverability.
-They are also highly durable, many fisherman even attach trolling motors to them.
+They are also highly durable, many fishermen even attach trolling motors to them.

 Whitewater kayaks vary widely in dimensions and design.
 There are short and maneuverable playboats for surfing and performing aerial tricks, long and speedy Creek Boats for charging over rapids, and versatile River Runners which incorporate a bit of both styles.

 Playboats are the shortest of the bunch at around 6 feet long.
-They are super maneuverable, and allow you to perform flips, rolls and aerial tricks.
+They are super maneuverable and allow you to perform flips, rolls and aerial tricks.

 Creek boats are usually between 7 – 9 feet long and have a high internal volume.
 The high internal volume keeps you near the surface in case you get pulled underwater.